 LF — each record ends with only a line feed.

 Enter the type of character encoding used in the sample file; the character set must exist in Ensemble.

 Select this check box if the sample file you provide contains a header row.

 In this case, Ensemble removes any punctuation and white space from values in the header row, and then uses the resulting values as property names in the record map.
 (If you do not select this option, Ensemble specifies the property names as Property1

 Select this check box to keep the SQL column order in the generated object.

-Select this check box and the quote character if the sample file uses quote-style escaping of the delimiter.
+Select this check box and the quote character if the sample file uses quote-style escaping of the separator.